sammanmumtaz76/books-eda-codealpha-task3/README.md

 | Category Heatmap | Combined view of price and rating across genres |
 | KPI Cards | Total Books, Average Price, Average Rating, Total Categories |

-### How to View
-This dashboard requires **Tableau Desktop or Tableau Reader** (free) to open the `.twbx` file.
-A static preview is included above for quick viewing without installing any software.

 ---

+##  Key Insights Visualized
+- Prices are evenly distributed (£10–£60) with no extreme outliers
+- Price and rating show no meaningful relationship
+- Travel and Fantasy are the highest-priced genres
+- Historical Fiction offers the best value (low price, solid rating)

+---

+## How to View
+This dashboard requires **Tableau Desktop** or the free **Tableau Reader** to open `dashboard/Books-EDA-Dashboard.twbx`.
+A static preview image is included above for quick viewing.

-## 🛠️ Tools Used
+##  Tools Used
-Python · pandas · numpy · scipy · Tableau
+Tableau · Python (for data preparation)

-## 👤 Author
+##  Author
-Samman — BSCS, University of Sargodha# books-eda-codealpha-tak3
+Samman — BSCS, University of Sargodha